Fallout (franchise): Fallout 4 (2015)

 Fallout 4, developed by Bethesda Game Studios, was released on November 10, 2015.
 The game was released for Microsoft Windows, PlayStation 4 and Xbox One and takes place in Boston, Massachusetts, of the in-game New England Commonwealth and features voiced protagonists.
 The Xbox One version has been confirmed to have mods as of 2016.
 Bethesda also confirmed mods for PlayStation 4, after lengthy negotiations with Sony.
 A virtual reality version of the game was released on December 11, 2017, available on SteamVR.
 Fallout 4 takes place in the year 2287, ten years after the events of Fallout 3.
 Fallout 4s story begins on the day the bombs dropped: October 23, 2077.
 The player's character (voiced by either Brian T. Delaney or Courtenay Taylor), dubbed as the Sole Survivor, takes shelter in Vault 111, emerging 210 years later, after being subjected to suspended animation.
 The Sole Survivor goes on a search for their son who was taken away from the Vault.

 Fallout 5 (TBA)

 In June 2022, Todd Howard stated in an interview that Fallout 5 would begin development after the completion of The Elder Scrolls VI, with an unspecified release window.

 In July 2025, Fallout 5 was reportedly "fully greenlit," with development moving forward though the reporting outlet indicated that it remains unclear which studio (if any) is leading its production, as key studios at Bethesda were occupied with Starfield DLC and The Elder Scrolls VI at the time.

+In July 2026, the game was officially announced to be in pre-production.